robinrendle/hownottomakeabook/notes/research-is-dangerous.md

 _The Eternal Letter_ happens to be edited by the type aficionado Paul Shaw who undeniably has one of [the best websites in the known universe](https://www.paulshawletterdesign.com/).
 Every page of it, every little thing is what I dream for all websites.
 Clicking the header or refreshing the page and the title switches to a different font each time.
 Plus there’s [the shop](https://www.paulshawletterdesign.com/category/writings/shop/) which I’ve now opened ten thousand tabs from and there’s this...wait..what is this?
 [Legacy of Letters](https://www.paulshawletterdesign.com/2022/11/announcing-legacy-of-letters-2023-letterpress-in-italy/)?
 This looks like a Craig Mod-style walking tour around Italy with visits to letterpress workshops.
 This looks so impossibly cool!
 And and and...

 Gah!
 This is the problem with research.
-It’s all to easy to go down rabbit holes that look like they have valuable research buried in them but when you get neck-deep in the subject you realize that you’ve simply faffed about for several hours instead.
+It’s all too easy to go down rabbit holes that look like they have valuable research buried in them but when you get neck-deep in the subject you realize that you’ve simply faffed about for several hours instead.

 Research is dangerous; back to the book.